-YouView is joint endeavour between BT, TalkTalk, the BBC, ITV, Channel 4 and Channel 5 aimed at simplifying access to catch-up services.
-The YouView box itself is a digital freeview recorder which can tape shows - like Sky+ or Virgin TiVO - but also offers seamless on-demand access.
+YouView is joint endeavour between BT, TalkTalk, BBC, ITV, Channel 4 and Channel 5 aimed at simplifying access to catch-up services.
+The YouView boxes provide access to Freeview channels along with smart features such as live pausing and recording (selected models only) like Sky+ or Virgin TiVO, but also offer seamless on-demand access.

-Want to watch the last episode of Peep Show?
-Just move back in time using YouView’s clever EPG and you can instantly load up 4OD through your television and begin streaming.
-No more mucking about trying to hook a laptop up to your TV, or squinting at a tiny smartphone screen.
+Want to watch the latest episode of Brooklyn Nine-Nine?
+Go back in time using YouView’s clever EPG and you can instantly load up All4 through your television and begin streaming.
+No more mucking about trying to hook a laptop up to your TV, or squinting at a smartphone.

-For BT customers, the BT YouView box includes all the standard features (watch and record Freeview, access catch-up services) but also includes access to the BT Vision Player, an extra that's not available on YouView boxes you'd find in the shops.
+For BT customers, the BT YouView boxes include all the standard features (watch and record Freeview, access catch-up services) but also include access to the BT Player service, an extra that's not available on YouView boxes you'd find in the shops.

-There are two main BT TV packages - TV Unlimited and TV Essential.
+There are three main BT TV packages - TV, Starter, TV Essential and TV Entertainment.

 What happened to BT Vision?

 BT's original TV offering, Vision, used a special set-top box to deliver on-demand movie and TV over your broadband connection.
-This is still available, however you'll only get one of these if you are signing up for ADSL broadband, Infinity fibre customers will receive a YouView set.
+This is no longer available and so all new customers will receive a YouView set.